New Patients

 What to Expect at Your First Visit

 Your first session is longer than a regular appointment because we take time to actually talk.
-Before any needles, we spend time going over your health history, what's been showing up in your body, what's been going on in your life, and what you're hoping to shift.
+Before any needles, we go over your health history, what's been showing up in your body, what's been going on in your life, and what you're hoping to shift.
 Nothing is too small to mention.
 Often the details people think don't matter turn out to be the most useful.
-From there, I'll share what I'm seeing through a Chinese medicine lens, what patterns I notice, and how I'm thinking about your care.
-Then we move into treatment.
-You'll leave with a sense of what's going on, why, and what we're working toward together.

 Where Most People Begin